eclipse-velocitas/velocitas-docs/content/en/docs/concepts/manifest/_index.md

 * COVESA Vehicle Service Catalogue can be integrated
 * ... other 3rd party APIs can be integrated
 * Velocitas allows creation of vehicle apps and services
-* VSS models shall still be usable without any additional setup
+* VSS models shall still be usable with minor modification

 ### Change 1: Adaption of project creation flow